 - Students or graduates from outside the US and Canada who hold a currently valid ECFMG certificate.

-- All applicants must provide USMLE Step I or COMLEX results in order to be considered for an interview.
+- All applicants must provide USMLE Step I results in order to be considered for an interview.

-The ophthalmology residency must be preceded by a PGY1 year of general medical training.
-We strongly urge our residents to perform a transitional year at Henry Ford Hospital.
-The Henry Ford Transitional Year Program is an excellent program and also allows our residents to "plug into" our system, rotate in ophthalmology, and accomplish various ophthalmology training requirements before starting the residency.
+The ophthalmology residency mandates that a transitional year with an special ophthalmology track must be completed at Henry Ford Hospital.
+The Henry Ford Transitional Year Program is an excellent program that allows our residents to "plug into" the system, rotate in ophthalmology (3-5 months), and accomplish various ophthalmology training requirements before starting the residency.

 The selection process: